ringcentral/ringcentral-softphone-ts/README.md

 - Try other payload types, such as OPUS
   - tried OPUS/16000, but the received packets are quite small and cannot be played
-- support callerId
 - do not hard code `domain` and `outboundProxy`
   - I tried `sip10.ringcentral.com:5096` as `outboundProxy`, it requires TLS instead of TCP
   - I made TLS work, however for inbound call there is not INVITE message coming in, for outbound call "488 Not Acceptable Here"
-- send audio to remote peer
 - check the code of PJSIP and refactor the code.
-- Let user check the call info, such as who is calling, who is being called, etc.
+- Let developer check the call info, such as who is calling, who is being called, etc.

 ## Dev Notes